tldr-pages/tldr/pages/common/vboxmanage-movevm.md

 > Move a virtual machine (VM) to a new location on the host system.
 > More information: <https://www.virtualbox.org/manual/ch08.html#vboxmanage-movevm>.

-- Move the specified VM to the current location:
+- Move the specified virtual machine to the current location:

 `VBoxManage movevm {{vm_name}}`